Daughter of Cleveland abduction suspect slashed her baby's throat

 Emily Castro, who was 19 at the time of the attack on the baby, had a self-inflicted knife wound to her neck and wrists and tried to drown herself in a nearby creek, according to the court.

-Emily Castro tried to rely on an insanity defence but was found competent to stand trial.
+Emily Castro tried to rely on an insanity defense but was found competent to stand trial.
 She was found guilty but mentally ill on January 17, 2008, court records show.

 The appeals court said Castro was diagnosed for manic depression when she was 13 years old.
 She had a history of quitting and refusing medications and treatments for her mental illness, the court noted.